Easy DIY Industrial Pantry Kitchen Shelf: Step By Step Guide

 It’s a very fun pantry sign shelf with loads of industrial farmhouse charm that is so easy to build!

-Here’s how to add a little pre-made cupboard to the mix.
-Add planks along the top to extend the surface, and casters on the bottom, for easy moving and more of an antique look.
+To up the kitchen storage ante, try positioning the kitchen shelf above an open cupboard.
+Remove the door, add planks along the top to extend the surface, and casters on the bottom, for easy moving and more of an antique look.

 The original cupboard tutorial is HERE